asb2m10/plugincollider/README.md

 ### Known issues

 * Be sure to set your DAW latency size to a power of two (256, 512, 1024) otherwise some SC plugins might not work properly.
 * If you are running multiple VST instances, scsynth errors messages might end up into one specific unrelated vst logs since scsynth is design to be run into one single process.
-Some DAWs has a "Dedicated process" runtime that might resolve the issue.
+Some DAWs has a "Dedicated process" runtime that might resolve this issue.

 ### TODO